On this day in black history: Joe Frazier wins heavyweight title, Magic Johnson’s jersey is retired, ABC hires first black female president

 1992 – Magic Johnson’s jersey is retired

-On Feb.
-16, 1992, a tearful Magic Johnson thanked Larry Bird and the fans in Los Angeles as his jersey was retired by the Lakers.
+A tearful Magic Johnson thanked Larry Bird and the fans at the Great Western Forum as his No. 32 jersey was retired by the Los Angeles Lakers.

 2016 – Channing Dungey becomes first African-American president at ABC Entertainment Group

-This made Channing Dungey the first black president of a major broadcast TV network.
+Channing Dungey becomes the first black president to run the entertainment division of a major broadcast TV network.
 She joined ABC Studios in 2004, was previously executive vice president of drama development, movies and miniseries and was integral in the development of shows such as Scandal, Criminal Minds, How to Get Away with Murder, Quantico, Army Wives and Once Upon A Time.